(Site Path: Resources | Campaign Tools | Webinar Archive)

 All about Neighbourhood Plans

-In this talk, recorded in July 2021, you'll hear top tips for developing a successful Neighbourhood Plan, followed by questions and answers from the audience.
+In this talk, recorded on July 1st 2021, you'll hear top tips for developing a successful Neighbourhood Plan, followed by questions and answers from the audience.

 Our speakers were CPA Committee Member, Simon Thomas, and Nick Stenning, both of whom survived the Neighbourhood Plan process in Hampshire and are here to tell the tale.